Nine Network Productions Logo PNG

 2012 – today

-In 2012, the nine balloons and the number next to them were repainted.
+In 2012, the nine balloons and their numbers were repainted.
 They remained three-dimensional, but now blue dominates the palette.
-There are also many white reflections, which makes the surface of the elements appear glossy.
+There are also many white reflections, which make the elements’ surfaces appear glossy.

 Font and Colors

-Nine Network Productions is easily recognizable by the emblem that reflects its name.
-Predictably, this graphic sign contains the number 9, which the entire visual brand identity is built around.
+Nine Network Productions is easily recognizable by its emblem, which reflects its name.
+Predictably, this graphic sign contains the number 9, around which the entire visual brand identity is built.
 But the designers found another unusual solution, adding the nine with an appropriate number of small circles.
 They are what ultimately make the logo unique.

 Judging by the shape of the number 9, no particular font was used for it.
 It’s most likely a glyph with a custom design.
 It consists of wide lines with rounded corners.
 There are no other inscriptions on the emblem.

 The nine and the miniature circles depicted next to it seem voluminous due to the gradient.
-The basis of the color scheme is blue in different shades.
-There are also small white spots that create a visual effect of gloss and shine.
+The color scheme is based on shades of blue.
+There are also small white spots that create a glossy, shiny effect.